5 Signs of Heart Attack in Women

 It’s unfortunately extremely common that women are misdiagnosed when suffering a heart attack.
 In fact, The New England Journal of Medicine reports that ‘women are seven times more likely to be misdiagnosed in mid-heart attack and sent home from the Emergency Department as compared to men.’

 It might be because women often present very differently than men.
-Many don’t necessarily have the typical male chest pain and shortness of breath.
+Women may not experience chest pains and shortness of breath that is typical for men.

 Instead, the 5 signs of heart attack in women are :